tuxette/ecas23_randomforest/pierre/README.md

 # Welcome to Pierre's subrepository!

 I will give two lectures at the school (see below).
-The materials for my lectures will be made available below soon (sorry for the delay).
+The materials for my lectures will be made available below soon (thanks for your patience!).

 For the practical part, I will use the [Scikit-learn](https://scikit-learn.org/stable/) python library through a jupyter notebook.
 Each lecture will have its own subdirectory with the notebook and some additional files.
 You can then either:
 * open the notebook in [Google colab](https://colab.research.google.com/).
 There will then be some instructions to uncomment at the beginning of the notebook to install the required libraries and download the additional files.